 This outbreak has led to temporary closure of our wealth service centers in some locations in February 2020 with a significant portion of our employees working from home.
 Although we adapted to flexible working mode and were able to provide services to our clients remotely during February and March 2020 and have gradually resumed normal operations since March 2020, we still experienced business disruption as a result of disease containment measures in response to the COVID-19 outbreak.
+During the first half of 2022, there was an upsurge of COVID-19 cases in China, especially in the city of Shanghai, which was followed by certain restrictive measures to contain the COVID-19 pandemic.
+Given the high uncertainties associated with the COVID-19 pandemic, it is difficult to predict how long these conditions will last and the extent to which we may be affected.
 In addition, we and our clients experienced limitations in having face-to-face meetings due to quarantine measures and travel bans imposed by the government to contain the spread of this outbreak.
 Furthermore, although the severity of epidemic containment requirements and level of emergency response to the COVID-19 outbreak have been gradually downgraded in China, we are still subject to regular prevention and control measures, which may still affect our work efficiency and productivity and cause delay or cancellation in our offline events, and in turn adversely affect our business.

 Additionally, as COVID-19 continues to be a worldwide health crisis, it has adversely affected the global economy and financial markets.
-Although the COVID-19 outbreak has had a limited impact on our results of operations for the year ended June 30, 2021 and our net revenues increased as compared to the year ended June 30, 2020, the extent to which the COVID-19 outbreak will impact our future financial condition and results of operations cannot be reasonably assessed at this time and will depend on future developments that currently cannot be predicted, including new information which may emerge concerning the severity of the COVID-19 outbreak and the actions to contain the COVID-19 outbreak or treat its impact, and the impact on the economic growth and business of our clients for the foreseeable future, among others.
-While most of the restrictions on movement within China have been relaxed as of the date of this annual report, there is great uncertainty as to the future progress of the virus.
-Relaxation of restrictions on economic and social life may lead to new cases which may lead to the re-imposition of restrictions.
-Any future outbreak of public health epidemics may restrict economic activities in affected regions, resulting in reduced business volumes, disrupt our business operations and adversely affect our results of operations.
+The COVID-19 outbreak has caused impact on annual growth rate for our business.
+Our net revenues and net income increased by 5.9% and 13.6%, respectively, for the year ended June 30, 2022 as compared with the year ended June 30, 2021 while our net revenues and net income increased by 42.8% and 95.6%, respectively, for the year ended June 30, 2021 as compared with the year ended June 30, 2020.
+The extent to which the COVID-19 outbreak will continue to impact our future financial condition and results of operations cannot be reasonably assessed at this time and will depend on future developments that currently cannot be predicted, including new information which may emerge concerning the severity of the COVID-19 outbreak and the actions to contain the COVID-19 outbreak or treat its impact, and the impact on the economic growth and business of our clients for the foreseeable future, among others.
+The COVID-19 pandemic may further create negative economic impact and increase volatility in the PRC and global market.
+As the situation of the COVID-19 pandemic is still evolving, the heightened uncertainties surrounding the pandemic may pose a material adverse effect on our business operations, financial condition, results of operations, profitability and prospects.